 What does PIAB stand for?

-The Personal Injuries Assessment Board (PIAB) is Ireland’s independent state body which assesses personal injury compensation for people that have been injured in an accident through no fault of their own.
+The Personal Injuries Assessment Board (PIAB) is Ireland’s independent state body which assesses personal injury awards for people that have been injured in an accident through no fault of their own.
 Sometimes the PIAB is known and referred to as the “Injuries Board”.

 PIAB is an independent body set up under the Personal Injuries Assessment Board Act 2003.
 The Personal Injuries Assessment Board (Amendment) Act 2007 was enacted to extend the Personal Injuries Assessment Board Act 2003.